vanderbilt-data-science/ai-summer-2026/README.md

 ## Workshop Video Recordings
 Video recordings of these workshops can be found on our YouTube [channel](https://www.youtube.com/@VUDataScience/playlists)

-Looking for the code resources for Summer 2024?
-View the 2024 repo [here.](https://github.com/vanderbilt-data-science/ai_summer/tree/main)
+Looking for the code resources for Summer 2025?
+See the archive folder.

 ## Course Resources